-Robot builders and their creations will converge on Pinckneyville Community Center to show off their robot and compete at a Robotic Polyathlon at the 2012 AHRC Robot Rally.
+Robot builders and their creations will converge on the Dunwoody branch of the Dekalb public library to show off their robot and compete at a Robotic Polyathlon at the 2013 AHRC Robot Rally.
 Maze solving, Cube Quest and Open competitions will also be held.
-Sponsored by the Atlanta Hobby Robot Club and hosted by Pinckneyville Community Center, the event features 9 robotic competitions: Open Competition, R/C Qube Quest, Maze solving, the new 6 part Polyathlon.
+Sponsored by the Atlanta Hobby Robot Club , the event features 9 robotic competitions: Open Competition, R/C Qube Quest, Maze solving, the new 6 part Polyathlon.
 Mini Sumo exhibition matches will also be held.

 Robot Builders: Plan on building that robot and enter it into the Robot Rally !